overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 ### Enhanced security operations

-*  On the the program stat, there is a "Secure Desktop" option.
+*  On the the program start, there is a "Secure Desktop" option.
 After selecting it and restart, the secure desktop function can be enabled.
 This function can also be set as a shortcut with the parameter "SECUREDESKTOP".
 *   If you select "RUN AS ADMIN" and then restart, you can raise the administrator privileges to make the program more secure.

 ## **About Security Technology**